Mercedes Benz Collision Prevention Assist Plus Inoperative

-Interference: You may get Collision Prevention Assist Plus Inoperative error if you drive near sources of electromagnetic radiation such as driving near a radio station.
+- Interference: You may get Collision Prevention Assist Plus Inoperative error if you drive near electromagnetic radiation sources, such as a radio station.

-Battery Voltage: This message may come up if the battery voltage is too low.
+- Battery Voltage: This message may come up if the voltage is too low.
 For example, if you turn off the engine but keep the ignition on while parked.
 Once you restart the car, you may be greeted with Collision Prevention Assist Plus Inoperative error message.
-Keep the vehicle running at idle or driving for about 30 minutes should charge the battery and reset this warning.
+Keeping the vehicle idle or driving for about 30 minutes should charge the battery and reset this warning.

-Sensors: Sensors mounted at the front of the vehicle may stop working correctly if excessive dirt is at the front of the car.
+- Sensors: Sensors mounted at the front of the vehicle may stop working correctly if excessive dirt is at the front.

-Engine Control Unit Pins: Poor Engine Control Unit (ECU) connections due to loose, dirty, or overspray pins can cause communication issues with the accelerator pedal (gas pedal), proximity sensors, throttle actuator contacts.
+- Engine Control Unit: Poor Engine Control Unit (ECU) connections due to loose, dirty, or overspray pins can cause communication issues with the accelerator pedal (gas pedal), proximity sensors, and throttle actuator contacts.
 This may be the problem if a vehicle is scanned with a Mercedes STAR scanner, and fault codes are stored for implausible data or communication.